Honda T360: Overview

-The T360 was produced as a conventional rear wheel drive pickup truck, a flatbed (the T360F), flatbed with folding sides (the T360H), and as a covered van (the T360V).
+The T360 was produced as a conventional rear-wheel drive pickup truck, a flatbed (the T360F), a flatbed with folding sides (the T360H), and as a covered van (the T360V).
 There was also a version of the T360 called the "Snow Crawler", equipped with tracked propulsion units at the rear.
 Due to its expense, the Snow Crawler remained a rarity in spite of its usefulness in certain parts of northern Japan.
 The T500 came either with a conventional pickup body (T500), or with the folding side flatbed, this time with the "F" suffix; called the T500F.